stackhpc/azimuth-llm/README.md

 # Azimuth LLM

-This repository contains a Helm chart for deploying Large Language Models (LLMs) on Kubernetes.
-It is developed primarily for use as a pre-packaged application within [Azimuth](https://www.stackhpc.com/azimuth-introduction.html) but is structured such that it can, in principle, be deployed on any Kubernetes cluster with at least 1 GPU node.
+This repository contains a set of Helm charts for deploying Large Language Models (LLMs) on Kubernetes.
+It is developed primarily for use as a set of pre-packaged applications within [Azimuth](https://www.stackhpc.com/azimuth-introduction.html) but is structured such that the charts can, in principle, be deployed on any Kubernetes cluster with at least 1 GPU node.

 ## Azimuth App

-This app is provided as part of a standard deployment Azimuth, so no specific steps are required to use this app other than access to an up-to-date Azimuth deployment.
+This primary LLM chat app is provided as part of a standard deployment Azimuth, so no specific steps are required to use this app other than access to an up-to-date Azimuth deployment.

 ## Manual Deployment

-Alternatively, to set up the Helm repository and manually install this chart on an existing Kubernetes cluster, run
+Alternatively, to set up the Helm repository and manually install the LLM chat interface chart on an existing Kubernetes cluster, run

 ```
 helm repo add <chosen-repo-name> https://stackhpc.github.io/azimuth-llm/
 helm repo update
-helm install <installation-name> <chosen-repo-name>/azimuth-llm --version <version>
+helm install <installation-name> <chosen-repo-name>/azimuth-llm-chat
 ```

-where `version` is the full name of the published version for the specified commit (e.g. `0.1.0-dev.0.main.125`).
-To see the latest published version, see [this page](https://github.com/stackhpc/azimuth-llm/tree/gh-pages).
+This will install the latest stable [release](https://github.com/stackhpc/azimuth-llm/releases) of the application.

+## Chart Structure

+Under the charts directory, there is a base [azimuth-llm](./charts/azimuth-llm) Helm chart which uses vLLM to deploy models from Huggingface.
+The [azimuth-chat](charts/azimuth-chat) and [azimuth-image-analysis](charts/azimuth-image-analysis) are wrapper charts which add different Gradio web interfaces for interacting with the deployed LLM.

 ### Customisation

-The `chart/values.yaml` file documents the various customisation options which are available.
+The `charts/azimuth-llm/values.yaml` file documents the various customisation options which are available.
 In order to access the LLM from outside the Kubernetes cluster, the API and/or UI service types may be changed to
 ```
 api:
   service: